 To our knowledge, the current study is one of the first to employ a dry-electrode EEG system for the purpose of detecting waking cognitive performance-based neuronal markers associated with states of increased workload and reduced sleep duration.
-The DSI-7 is a novel dryelectrode system that requires no gels or fluids on the scalp to collect data, which offers promise for the implementation within clinical and operational settings (Lopez-Gordo et al., 2014).
+The DSI-7 is a novel dry-electrode system that requires no gels or fluids on the scalp to collect data, which offers promise for the implementation within clinical and operational settings .
 In addition, with recruiting a specialist population of Military Clearance Diver trainees, the present study thereby offers valuable insight into the detection of modulation in waking neuronal activity, which may act to support characterizable fatigue-based markers for the implementation within operational and clinical settings.

 Although current dry-electrode systems offer great potential practical application for the detection of SD-based markers, it must be noted that present devices currently remain somewhat cumbersome, as well as require substantial data processing is required to convert raw data into user-friendly information.
 Additionally, the limited number of electrodes restricts the informativeness of the topographical maps.
 It should also be noted that within the present study, weekend sleeping patterns were not controlled for, nor was data collected during these periods.
 As these sleeping patterns are likely to vary per participant in alignment with their plans and schedules, consecutively controlled and monitored sleep regimes is suggested to provide more insight on the cumulative impact of SD in such protocol.
 In addition, this investigation would have also benefited from a larger sample size.
-Lastly, the current study focused on identifying neural markers associated with the cognitive tasks, rather than examining direct correlations between EEG activity and performance metrics, due to the modest sample size and the complexity of task-specific neural dynamics.
+Lastly, the current study focused on identifying neural markers associated with the cognitive tasks, rather than examining direct correlations between EEG activity and performance metrics, due to the modest sample size and the complexity of taskspecific neural dynamics.
 Future research with larger samples is needed to explore these relationships more rigorously.
-With this stated, it is argued that the results provide valuable insight on the potential neuronal alterations endured as a result of states of reduced sleep duration, and that further investigation on the basis of these results is warranted.
+With this stated, it is argued that the results provide valuable insight on the potential neuronal alterations endured as a result states of reduced sleep duration, and that further investigation on the basis of these results, is warranted.

-Practical applications
+Practical Applications

-The EEG is a practical and highly accessible monitoring technique that provides a dynamic assessment of the brain-based activity (Tatum & Ellen, 2014).
-Although traditional wet electrode EEG systems are commonly employed to quantitatively measure brain activity and offer greater practical use compared to alternative measuring techniques (i.e., Functional Magnetic Resonance Imaging [fMRI] and Polysomnography [PSG] (Tatum & Ellen, 2014)), several limitations make it challenging to apply these within operational settings.
-For instance, traditional EEG systems have been deemed impractical due to the time and inconvenience of the wet electrode systems, such as dry-electrode EEG systems (i.e., within clinical settings (Hinrichs et al., 2020)).
+The EEG is a practical and highly accessible monitoring technique, that provides dynamic assessment of the brain-based activity .
+Although traditional wet electrode EEG systems are commonly employed to quantitatively measure brain activity and offer greater practical use compared to alternative measuring techniques (i.e., Functional Magnetic Resonance Imaging [fMRI] and Polysomnography [PSG] ), several limitations make it challenging to apply these within operational settings.
+For instance, traditional EEG systems have been deemed impractical due to the time and inconvenience of the wet electrode systems, compared to alternative advancements in EEG systems, such as dry-electrode EEG systems (i.e., within clinical settings ).

-The recent development of dry-electrode technology has dramatically reduced the time required to set up data collection and therefore potentially removed this barrier and reignited interest in this field, all while remaining the integrity of detectable signal (Hinrichs et al., 2020; Leach et al., 2020).
+The recent development of dry-electrode technology has dramatically reduced the time required to set up data collection and therefore potentially removed this barrier and reignited interest in this field, all while remaining the integrity of detectable signal .
 The technological advancement of dry-electrode EEG allows for application times of only a few minutes, offering an ease in use, and results in less mess.
-This therefore supports the facilitation of rapid EEG 13 of 15
+This therefore supports the facilitation of rapid EEG data collection, creating new opportunities for operational setting-based implementation .
+In addition, dry-electrode EEG systems have even shown potential for the real-time detection of drowsiness, which was used to alert drivers falling under a threshold of alertness .